Waiting in line. Waiting for food to come out. Waiting on someone who is running late.

 This is the least avoidable of all the factors that result in longer lead times.

 Natural disasters such as floods, landslides, hurricanes, and other weather-related challenges can cause shipping and manufacturing delays that affect your lead times.
-That’s where backup plans and diversification of manufacturers, carriers, and fulfillment center regions come into play.
+That’s where backup plans and diversification of manufacturers, carriers, and fulfilment centre regions come into play.

 For example, if you store inventory in multiple locations, you could have an order shipped from a different location to its destination to avoid bad weather conditions in certain regions that lead to carriers not being able to pick up orders from warehouses.